bboyle/paranormal/Readme.md

    * [prompt.cmd and profile.cmd][paranormal-prompt] files from this repo
    * a lib folder containing:
      * [node][paranormal-grunt]—node with packages for a grunt development environment
-     * [jruby][paranormal-ruby]—jruby with ruby gems for cucumber, watir-webdriver, syntax and compass
+     * [jruby][paranormal-jruby]—jruby with ruby gems for cucumber, watir-webdriver, syntax and compass
      * [apache-ant-1.9.0][ant]—optional (I find it useful for file management including copy, concat, regexp, xslt and zip support)
 3. Create a separate folder for your project
 4. Start with the [sample project][paranormal-sample-project] which includes: